 Immerse yourself in the fascinating culture of Japan by studying abroad as a high school student.
 Living with a host family allows you to fully immerse yourself in Japan and improve your Japanese.

 Studying abroad with Greenheart Travel’s high school program in Japan will give you a chance to take a glimpse into a culture with a rich history and unique cultural traditions.
 As an exchange student in Japan, you will also learn first-hand what it’s like to attend high school with your Japanese peers and live with a host family.
-This is your chance to experience a life changing adventure during your academic exchange abroad.
+This is your chance to experience a life-changing adventure during your academic exchange abroad.

 Program at a Glance: